Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 |

-You can configure the data stored in the bucket to be encrypted.
-After setting bucket encryption, the encryption setting is applied to data uploaded thereafter.
+You can configure the bucket to encrypt the data stored in it.
+After enabling bucket encryption, the encryption settings are applied to uploaded data.
 When encryption is used, the SSE‑S3 encryption key method and the AES256 encryption algorithm are applied.

-Archive Storage’s bucket encryption can provide two types (SSE-S3/SSE-KMS).
+Archive Storage’s bucket encryption can provide two options (SSE-S3/SSE-KMS).

-- SSE-S3 is server-side encryption (SSE-S3) using Amazon S3 managed keys.
+- SSE-S3 is server-side encryption (SSE-S3) that uses Amazon S3 managed keys.

-- SSE-KMS is server-side encryption (SSE-KMS) using Key Management Service (KMS) keys.
+- SSE-KMS is server-side encryption (SSE-KMS) that uses Key Management Service (KMS) keys.

-- In this service, server-side encryption using Amazon S3 managed keys (SSE-S3) has been released as the default method, and server-side encryption using Key Management Service (KMS) keys (SSE-KMS) will be provided in the future according to the service roadmap.
+- In this service, server-side encryption using Amazon S3 managed keys (SSE‑S3) is released as the default method, and server-side encryption using Key Management Service (KMS) keys (SSE‑KMS) will be offered later according to the service roadmap.

-If there is data saved before bucket encryption was set, the encryption settings will not be applied.
+If there is data that was stored before the bucket encryption was configured, the encryption setting will not be applied.

-- If you re-upload the file, encryption will be applied.
+- If you re‑upload the file, the encryption will be applied.

-- To set encryption for existing data, you need to re-upload.
+- To enable encryption for existing data, you need to re‑upload it.

-- Archive Storage List page, click the resource (bucket) to use encryption.
-Navigate to the Archive Storage Details page.
+- On the Archive Storage List page, click the resource (bucket) to use for encryption.
+You will be taken to the Archive Storage Details page.

-- On the Archive Storage Details page, after confirming that encryption is unused, click the edit button.
-Encryption Edit popup window opens.
+- On the Archive Storage Details page, verify that Encryption is Not Used, then click the Edit button.
+The Edit Encryption popup opens.

 - After checking the use of encryption, click the Confirm button.

-- Archive Storage List On the page, select the resource to cancel, and click the Cancel Service button.
+- On the Archive Storage list page, select the resource to cancel, and click the Cancel Service button.

-- When the termination is completed, check on the Archive Storage list page whether the resource has been terminated.
+- After termination is complete, verify on the Archive Storage List page that the resource has been terminated.

-To add an Archiving policy, follow the steps below.
+To add an Archiving policy, follow these steps.

-- Service Home on the page click the Archive Storage menu.
-Navigate to the Archive Storage list page.
+- On the Service Home page, click the Archive Storage menu.
+You will be taken to the Archive Storage List page.

-- Click the resource on the Archive Storage List page to view detailed information.
-It navigates to the Archive Storage Details page.
+- On the Archive Storage List page, click the resource to view detailed information.
+You will be taken to the Archive Storage Details page.

-- Click the Add button of Policy Actions.
-The Add Archiving Policy popup opens.
+- Click the Add button of Policy Task.
+The Archiving Policy Add popup opens.

 - After entering the Archiving policy information, click the Confirm button.

-Category Detailed description Archiving target Select the bucket of Object Storage to perform Archiving - Cannot be modified after initial setup
+Category Detailed description Archiving target Select the Object Storage bucket for archiving - Cannot be modified after initial configuration

 - Only buckets within the same region can be added